Photo by Audiolucistore

 This reduces complexity since you can spot problems quickly, answer questions, and keep them focused.
 Struggling students get a chance to increase their skill since you have lowered the complexity.
 Once they’re getting it, release them back and the complexity will increase since they’re independent.

-In a small group, you can facilitate a deeper discussion, ask probing questions, tease out better responses, and push your expert students further.
+In a small group, you can facilitate a deeper discussion, ask probing questions, tease out better responses, teach a more advanced concept, and push your expert students further.
 Is it a math lesson?
-Give them a couple “tricky” problems and see how they do.
+Give them a couple of “tricky” problems and see how they do.
+Or teach them something from next year.
+Or from calculus.
 Reading a story?
-Ask about more advanced ideas: ethical dilemmas, similarities to other stories, theme, or author’s tone.
+Ask about more advanced ideas: ethical dilemmas, similarities to other stories, themes, or authors’ tones.